julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 This makes them ideal allies for moments of emotional rupture — when something must pass, not be fought.

+Flowers were chosen because they:

+- Do not stimulate
+- Do not sedate
+- Do not overwhelm the system

 Flower essences do not dominate the body.
+They signal safety rather than demand change.
 They **remind it of balance**.

 ---